 - revenue, profit and markup given the cost and the profit margin.

 Simply enter the cost and the other business metric depending on the desired output and press "Calculate".
 You can copy/paste the results easily using the clipboard icon next to each value.
+Knowing your margin and the markup needed to achieve a given net or gross profit can help run a business more successfully.

 What is gross profit margin?